movabletype/mt-docs-data-api-reference/entries.md

 **This endpoint is available in Movable Type 6.1.2 or later.**

 Post form data is follows
-* entry (Entry, required) - SHould be provide empty json.
+* entry (Entry, required) - Should be provide empty json.
 This parameter will be removed in the future.

 + Parameters
     + site_id (required, number) - The site ID.